A Memoir In Matthew 7

 The problem is when working at the World Headquarters of Jehovah’s Witnesses in Wallkill, New York, any light that shines brighter than the conformed norm is considered treacherously risky and suspicious.
 James did many things while living in Houston, but nothing prepared him for the malevolent storm ahead.
 No one warned him of the fragility of life, the heart, and the light he held in his hands… and in his soul.

-The darkness come upon him quickly and by the time he realized he needed to take cover, it was far too late.
+The darkness comes upon him quickly and by the time he realized he needed to take cover, it was far too late and the simple act of fading away was no longer an option.

 James P. Perez © 2013